Connect with others who understand.

 Powered By

-Chronic lymphocytic leukemia (CLL), the most common type of leukemia, primarily affects blood and organs like the lymph nodes, spleen, and liver.
+Chronic lymphocytic leukemia (CLL) is one of the most common types of leukemia seen in adults.
+It primarily affects the blood and organs like the lymph nodes, spleen, and liver.
 But it can also affect your body’s largest organ — your skin.
-People living with CLL may describe cutaneous (skin) conditions as lesions, rashes, and eruptions.
+People living with CLL may describe cutaneous (skin) symptoms as lesions, rashes, or eruptions.

-Skin problems not specific to leukemia don’t involve leukemic cells.
+Nonspecific skin problems don’t involve leukemia cells.
 These skin changes vary from person to person.
-Nonspecific skin issues occur in 30 percent to 50 percent of people living with CLL.
-Most of these skin symptoms are caused by some type of infection, but nonspecific skin problems can also include tumors.
+Nonspecific skin issues occur in between 30 percent and 50 percent of people living with CLL.
+Most nonspecific skin symptoms are caused by some type of infection or allergy, but they can also include tumors.

 1. Leukemia Cutis and Richter Syndrome

-When white blood cells in CLL don’t work properly, they can travel into the skin and cause problems.
-This infiltration is called leukemia cutis.
-Researchers don’t exactly know how this process happens, but they think that it has to do with how blood cancer cells and skin cells interact with one another.
+Sometimes, CLL cancer cells can move from the blood into the skin.
+This is called leukemia cutis.
+Doctors describe this as infiltration, which means cancer cells enter tissues where they don’t normally belong.
+Researchers don’t exactly know how this happens, but it may have to do with how blood cancer cells and skin cells interact with one another.

 2. Skin Infections

 Most skin lesions in CLL aren’t related to leukemia itself.
-Instead, they come from infections.
-Because of their compromised immune systems, people living with CLL can be more susceptible to bacterial, viral, and fungal infections, depending on the medications they take.
-Common infections include herpes simplex virus, cold sores, and ringworm.
+Instead, they often come from infections.
+CLL and many cancer treatments can weaken the immune system, making people more likely to develop bacterial, viral, and fungal infections.

 Nonspecific skin lesions are typically caused by toxic and allergic factors.
 Reduced immunity may play a role, but these skin changes can also occur because of the drugs used to treat CLL.
 One MyLeukemiaTeam member shared, “I have terrible itching and hives.
 These are all side effects from the CLL medication.”

-It’s important to watch out for any new rashes or swelling along with flu-like symptoms.
-Contact your health care team if you start to feel ill while starting CLL treatment.
+Watch out for any new rashes or swelling along with flu-like symptoms.
+Contact your healthcare team if you feel ill while starting CLL treatment.

 3. Second Skin Tumors